John Impelman is being retained, while Gerald Brown was at Concordia-Irvine last season.

 Martin A. Folb's photos of the Waves' 71-61 home victory over the Tigers.

 Pepperdine's Marty Wilson and boosters attended the annual Basketball Tipoff Luncheon at the Los Angeles Athletic Club.

 Martin A. Folb's photos of the Waves' 80-69 win over the Lions.

-During the 2011-12 season, Impelman took on double-duty and filled in as an assistant coach when a spot opened up midway through the season.
+During the 2011-12 season, Impelman took on double-duty in addition to his director of operations position and filled in as an assistant coach when a spot opened up midway through the season.

-In between jobs at Pepperdine, Impelman worked as the Director of Operations at Double Pump Inc. in Northridge, Calif., in 2010-11.
+In between stints at Pepperdine, Impelman worked as the Director of Operations at Double Pump Inc. in Northridge, California, in 2010-11.
 Double Pump is widely known as running some of the premier club basketball teams and tournaments in the nation.